TweaveTech/sleepworld_magento2_review_api/docs/requests-api.md

 - `status`: The status of the review.
 "1" indicates that the review is approved.
 - `customerId`: The ID of the customer who wrote the review.
 If the review was written by a guest, this field will be `null`.
 - `rating`: The rating given in the review.
 If there is no rating, this field will be `null`.
+- 'createdAt': The date of the review
+-
 If the provided product SKU does not match any existing product, the endpoint will return a `NoSuchEntityException`.

 Example response: